ElsevierSoftwareX/SOFTX_2018_153/README.txt

-Probably the easiest thing to do right now would be to copy the source code file into your own project (possibly deleting the function #'main, since it uses symbols from the CCL package) and just adding a defpackage and in-package form to the top of the file.
+Probably the easiest thing to do right now would be to copy the source code file into your own project (possibly deleting the function #'main, since it uses symbols from the Clozure-specific CCL package) and just add a defpackage and in-package form to the top of the file.